 Here’s a list of some of my all-time favorites.

 I’ll let you know, this list covers many different topics, some not related to fitness.

-I highly recommend you pick one (or a few), dig in, and start reading.
+I highly recommend you pick one (or a few), dig in, start reading, and apply the information.

 There’s always much to be learned from every single book you read.

 Remember, if you take away one great idea and act on it, it was totally worth you time.